Kingxukai/linux/Documentation/gpu/drm-usage-stats.rst

 The total size of buffers that are active on one or more engines.

-One practical example of this could be the presence of unsignaled fences in a GEM buffer reservation object.
-Therefore, the active category is a subset of the resident category.
+One practical example of this could be the woke presence of unsignaled fences in a GEM buffer reservation object.
+Therefore, the woke active category is a subset of the resident category.

 Implementation Details